Alberto Zorsi's Italian KR2S

 Events

-There is a KRnet FAQ that is full of building tips which you may visit without joining.
 There is a lot of stuff there, so please check it out before asking the same old questions on KRnet.

-There's a very informative "KR Performace" spreadsheet ) in web viewable HTML form that details performance numbers (speed, stall, weight, prop, engine, carb, etc) of many of today's flying KRs.
+There's a very informative "KR Performance" spreadsheet ) in web viewable HTML form that details performance numbers (speed, stall, weight, prop, engine, carb, etc) of many of today's flying KRs.
 The Excel spreadsheet version KR Info, so if you'd like to add a line or update yours, please send it to Mark Langford for inclusion into the Performance Spreadsheet

-The KRnet Archives is run by John Bouyea, and has almost all of KRnet's correspondence since the earliest days.
+The KRnet Archives is also run by John Bouyea, and has almost all of KRnet's correspondence since the earliest days.

 Don Reid has scanned and posted all known Sport Aviation articles dealing featuring KRs.
 While you're there, check out the rest of his highly engineered KR-2XL!

-Rick Junkin, a professional F-15 test pilot, has published a KR2S Flight Test Plan especially for the KR2S.
-You'd be crazy not to read this before flight testing your KR.
-This is truly excellent work!
+KR2S Flight Test Plan back in 1998, specifically for the KR2S.
+You'd be crazy not to read this before flight testing your KR....it is truly excellent work!

 If you are getting ready to make your first flight, be sure to check out Jim Faughn's "How to make a Perfect KR Landing" site.